remblock/REMChain-Automated-Bot/README.md

 <br>

-## Step 3: Download & Setup The Scripts Required For REMChain-Automated-Bot.
+## Step 3: Download & Setup The Scripts Required For REMChain-Automated-Bot

 <br>